5 Ways You Can Spread Kindness Using Paper

-To support your mental wellbeing, we have come up with 5 ways you can switch off, connect with friends and family, or learn a new hobby, using the medium of paper.
-We want to spread kindness not just during Mental Health Awareness Week, but every week.
+To support your mental well-being, we have come up with 5 ways you can switch off, connect with friends and family, or learn a new hobby, using the medium of paper.
+We want to spread kindness not just during World Kindness Day, but every week.

 It is easy to forget to take the time for yourself, and there is no better way to switch off and relax for a while than by reading a good book.
 There are so many reasons to enjoy reading including helping to raise empathy, improving cognitive development and reducing stress.
 In fact, a study carried out by the Cognitive Neuropsychologist Dr David Lewis from the University of Sussex, has been proven that reading anything from a novel to a newspaper for just six minutes a day can effectively reduce stress levels by 68%.